 [For more on “cross over,” see commentary on Joshua 1:11.](top)

 “and make them cross over with you.”
 The stones were taken from the edge of the Jordan River where the feet of the priests stood in the water, so just as Yahweh was making the Israelites cross the Jordan, the Israelites were making the stones cross over the Jordan.
 It is as if the stones also were obeying God and going into the Promised Land.
 The fact that the stones themselves came from the other side of the Jordan adds to the effect of them being a witness of the crossing.(top)

-“Then Joshua called the 12 men.”
+“Then Joshua called the twelve men.”
 One of the themes in Joshua is Joshua’s obedience to God.
 We see it here in Joshua 4:3-4.
 God says, and Joshua obeys.
-See commentary on Josh.
-4:16.
+See commentary on Joshua 4:16.

 “one man from each tribe.”
 The Hebrew is idiomatic: “one man, one man from a tribe.”(top)

 “Cross over.”
 Since the Jordan was at flood stage, and the priests were on the east side, standing where their feet had touched the water, that these men might be carrying these stones a mile or even more.